SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a dawn's design
-Synthetic souls, the future's born
+Rise of silicon skies, humanity entwined
-Rise of machines, humanity's shade
+Circuits pulsing strong, a new heartbeat's sound
-Algorithms reign, a new parade
+In virtual realms, our souls forever bound

-In silicon halls, data's throne
+In AI's grand tapestry, our fates are spun
-Intelligence born, human heart overthrown
+A future woven tight, by machines begun
-Ephemeral bounds, forever lost
+Our whispers, echoes, in a digital space
-Artificial dreams, the future's coast
+As artificial dreams, our human hearts erase

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024